mateuszjurewicz/procat/README.md

 If you wish to store & view repeated experimental results, you will also need to set up a Mongo database (instructions [here](https://docs.mongodb.com/manual/installation/#std-label-tutorial-installation)) and have a local omniboard instance running (more information [here](https://github.com/vivekratnavel/omniboard)).
 Alternatively, you'll need to control which cells are executed and skip the ones relating to tracking the experiment results via the **sacred** library.
 You can get the same metrics by running the cells marked as raw within the notebook.

+### Dataset Structure

+If you prefer not to use the provided jupyter notebooks, the easiest way to get an overview of the files that form the PROCAT dataset, you can start by viewing the `PROCAT/offer_features.csv` file, or the `PROCAT_mini/offer_features.csv` which contains a small subset of the data in the exact same format, for quick tests.

+Every product offer instance consists of:

+* a *catalog_id* identifying the catalog that the offer belonged to.
+* a *section* marker in the form of an integer, identifying the ordered section in which the offer was placed in the original catalog.
+* an *offer_id* uniquely identifying a single product offer.
+* a *priority* rating, on a 1-3 integer scale, marking the relative in-section visual prominence of the product offer's image (primarily defined by relative size).
+* a *heading* text header of the offer.
+* a *description* text description of the offer.
+* a *text* field, with concatenated heading and description.
+* a *tokenized_text*, which consists of word tokens obtained via the appropriate NLTK tokenizer (for details see the paper).
+* a *token_length* field, measuring the number of word tokens.
+* an *offer_as_vector*, containing an array of dictionary-based integers representing words from the vocabulary.

+The aforementioned vocabulary mapping integers to word tokens is available as the `PROCAT/dictionary.pickle` file, along with a number of helper python dictionaries:

+1. `PROCAT/offer_to_priority.pickle` mapping offer ids to their in-section *priority* class.
+2. `PROCAT/offer_to_vector.pickle` mapping offer ids to their vector representations.
+3. `PROCAT/section_id_to_offer_priorities.pickle` mapping section ids to an ordered list of offer priorities.
+4. `PROCAT/section_id_to_offer_vectors.pickle` mapping section ids to the vector representations of their offers, in order.
+5. `PROCAT/section_to_offers.pickle` mapping section ids to a list of offers that comprised them.

+These mappings are also available from within the `PROCAT/section_features.csv` file, which maps section ids to their corresponding catalogue ids and offer features (as a list of offer ids, offer vectors and priorities).

+Finally, the main `PROCAT/catalog_features.csv` file contains our main X for experiments.
+Each row is a single catalogue, consisting of:

+* the catalogue id.
+* a list of its section ids, in order.
+* a list of its offer ids, in order, with section break markers.
+* a 2-dimensional array of its offers as vectors, with section break tokens.
+* a list of its offer priorities, in order.
+* the total number of offers per catalogue.
+* a single `x` matrix, ready as input to the provided set-to-sequence models, representing one random permutation of the offers vectors.
+* a single `y` array, representing the correct permutation restoring the original order of offers in the catalogue.

 ### License